Skip to content

 Knowledge

 The Knowledge tab connects the request to standalone knowledge documents.
-It is not just an attachments shelf with better posture.
+The tab badge shows the count of related knowledge documents.

 The tab distinguishes between two kinds of knowledge: